wittech/ATI/README.md

 cd tools/trajectory_editor
 python3 app.py
 ```
 then open this url [localhost:5000](http://localhost:5000/) in the browser.
-Note if you run the editor on the server, you need to replace `localhost` with the server's IP address.

 2. Get the interface shown below, then click **Choose File** to open a local image.
 ![Interface Screenshot](assets/editor0.PNG)